 Rhoads, J.C. & Robison, K.M.
 (2018).
 Q Methodology and Exploring Popular Culture in a Sociology Classroom.
-Sage Research Methods Cases -- Sociology. (in press)
+Sage Research Methods Cases -- Sociology. (online)

 Thomas, D.B., McKeown, B.F. & Rhoads, J.C.
 (2016).
 Social Media in a Subjective-Science Mode: The "Facebook Likes" Study Reconfigured with Self-Reference.
 The Journal of Social Media in Society, 5, 1:111-136.

 Baas, L., Rhoads, J.C. & Thomas, D.B.
 (2016).
 Are Quests for a "Culture of Assessment" Mired in a "Culture War Over Assessment: A Q-Methodological Inquiry.
 Sage Open.
 DOI: 10.1177/2158244015623591

 McKeown, B.F., Thomas, D.B., Rhoads, J.C. & Sundblad, D. (2015).
 Falling Hard for "Breaking Bad": An Investigation of the Subjectivity of Audience Response to a Popular Television Series.
 Participations: Journal of Audience & Reception Studies.
 12, 2: 147-167.